 The Esquema Nacional de Seguridad (ENS) accreditation scheme for Spain has been developed by La Entidad Nacional de Acreditación (ENAC) in close collaboration with the Ministry of Finance and Public Administration and the National Cryptologic Centre (CCN).
 The ENS was established as part of Royal Decree 3/2010 (amended by Decree 951/2015) and serves to establish principles and requirements for the adequate protection of information for Spanish public sector entities.
 Google Cloud (GCP and Google Workspace) has met the requirements to comply with ENS at the ‘High’ level.

 Google Workspace supports customers' compliance with the US Health Insurance Portability and Accountability Act (HIPAA), which governs the safeguarding, use and disclosure of protected health information (PHI).
 Customers who are subject to HIPAA and wish to use Google Workspace for PHI processing or storage can sign a business associate amendment with Google.
 View more details about HIPAA compliance with Google Workspace.

-Google Workspace meets data protection recommendations from the Article 29 Working Party and maintains adherence to EU Model Contract Clauses with our Data Processing Amendment, Subprocessor Disclosure and EU Model Contract Clauses.
+Google Workspace meets data protection recommendations from the Article 29 Working Party and maintains adherence to EU standard contractual clauses with our Data Processing Amendment, sub-processor disclosure and EU standard contractual clauses.
 Google also maintains compliance with Privacy Shield and allows for data portability, wherein administrators can export data in standard formats without any additional charge.